cloudnative-pg/cloudnative-pg/docs/src/recovery.md

           maxParallel: 8
 ```

-You might have noticed that in the above example you only had to specify
+In this example, you had to specify only
-the `targetTime` in the form of a timestamp, without having to worry about
+the `targetTime` in the form of a timestamp.
+You didn't have to
-specifying the base backup from which to start the recovery.
+specify the base backup from which to start the recovery.

 The `backupID` option is the one that allows you to specify the base backup
 from which to initiate the recovery process.
 By default, this value is
 empty.

 If you assign a value to it (in the form of a Barman backup ID), the operator
-will use that backup as base for the recovery.
+uses that backup as the base for the recovery.

 !!!
 Important
     You need to make sure that such a backup exists and is accessible.

-If the backup ID is not specified, the operator will automatically detect the
+If you don't specify the backup ID, the operator detects the
 base backup for the recovery as follows:

-- when you use `targetTime` or `targetLSN`, the operator selects the closest
+- When you use `targetTime` or `targetLSN`, the operator selects the closest
-  backup that was completed before that target
+  backup that was completed before that target.
-- otherwise the operator selects the last available backup in chronological
+- Otherwise, the operator selects the last available backup, in chronological
   order.

-### PITR from `VolumeSnapshot` Objects
+### PITR from `VolumeSnapshot` objects

-The example below uses:
+The example that follows uses:

-- a Kubernetes volume snapshot for the `PGDATA` containing the base backup from
+- A Kubernetes volume snapshot for the `PGDATA` containing the base backup from
-  which to start the recovery process, identified in the
+  which to start the recovery process.
+This snapshot is identified in the
-  `recovery.volumeSnapshots` section and called `test-snapshot-1`
+  `recovery.volumeSnapshots` section and called `test-snapshot-1`.
-- a recovery object store in MinIO containing the WAL archive, identified by
+- A recovery object store in MinIO containing the WAL archive.
+The object store is identified by
-  the `recovery.source` option in the form of an external cluster definition
+  the `recovery.source` option in the form of an external cluster definition.

 The recovery target is based on a requested timestamp.